krishna-thapa/scala-play-demo/Overview.md

 -[x] Authorization and Authentication (might create a different microservice)
     - Use of JWT to create a token and use for authorization
-    - Have to create a different database to store roles and user details
+    - Have to create a different database to store roles and user details in Postgres
     - Password has to be hashed in the database
     - Use of play session to store and validate jwt token in the backend
     - Token has to be stored in the client-server to pass them on each api calls in the header
     - Two roles and permissions for an admin and normal user
+    - JWT token should be validated for 24 hours and should have signature using play secret key from application.conf
+    - Table for users will be initiated with default details for an admin
+    - **TODO**: Might need to add email verification or to help when the user forget their password

 -[x] Search functionality for the project
     - Create an API endpoint that takes the author name and returns the first top 10 matched names from the Author columns in `quotaations` table.
 Minimum length for the input text is 3.